-What should content marketing for agencies and self-employed people look like to make it work?
+What should content marketing look like for agencies and freelancers to make it work?
 There is often confusion around the term content marketing.
 In addition, there are many different definitions.
-In this article I will explain to you what this is all about.
+In this post, I'll explain what it's all about.
 And which mechanisms perform best.

 Definition and delimitation: What is Content Marketing

 For content marketing to work, you need the right basic attitude.
-And of course this is only true if you know what content marketing is meant for and what it is suitable for.
+And of course, this is only true if you know what content marketing is intended and suitable for.

-The problem starts with the term.
-Because the more precisely you deal with content marketing, the clearer it becomes: The word "martketing" is misleading here.
-It is mainly about content.
-And content is not supposed to advertise or even sell anything.
-Rather, it is supposed to do two things:
+The problem starts with the term itself.
+Because the closer you look at content marketing, the clearer it becomes: The word marketing is misleading here.
+It's all about content.
+And it should not promote or even sell anything.
+Rather, it should accomplish two things above all:

 - Bringing the right target group to your site

 - Achieve a positive change in the attitude of these people towards your company

 This sounds quite harmless at first, but it is more difficult than it seems.
-We will take a closer look at these points in a moment.
+We'll take a closer look at these points in a moment.
 Before we do, it's important to emphasize: There are all sorts of definitions of content marketing.
-Some people even say something like: "All marketing is content marketing".
+Some even say something like, "All marketing is content marketing."

-From my point of view, that makes little sense.
+That makes little sense from my point of view.
 Because the fact that you also need content for marketing is not a new insight.
-Advertisements, catalogues, brochures: That existed even before the Internet.
-What's new, however, is that companies today create and distribute content that would have been available in the past, especially in trade publications and guidebooks.
+Ads, catalogues, brochures: These things existed before the Internet.
+What is new, however, is that companies are now creating and distributing content that would have previously been available mainly in specialist and how-to publications.

 Content and the Customer Journey

 Put another way, what's new is that content marketing starts at the very beginning of the customer journey.
-Namely when future customers begin to understand that they have a problem.
+Namely, when future customers begin to understand that they have a problem.
 They've just started looking for a solution.
-And that's when they hopefully come across your content.
-They should find you competent and trustworthy enough to finally consider your offers.
+And that's when they'll hopefully encounter your content.
+They should find you both knowledgeable and trustworthy enough to ultimately consider your offerings.